DagamerNyantic/adventCalendar/README.txt

 Instructions: IMPORTANT!
 Before running the demo program make sure that you have python 3.9 installed and working.
 Also make sure that
 	      pygame is installed.
-This can be done by running the command:python3 -m pip install -U pygame --user If you want to test to make sure it is installed run the command:python3 -m pygame.examples.aliens If everything is installed correctly just simply run the class file in an interpretor either by opening it with python 3.9 or by running the Terminal command in the directory where it is saved:python3 customClass.py
+This can be done by running the command:python3 -m pip install -U pygame --user If you want to test to make sure it is installed run the command:python3 -m pygame.examples.aliens Please make sure the assets folder is located in the same directory as the python file or else there might be errors If everything is installed correctly just simply run the class file in an interpretor either by opening it with python 3.9 or by running the Terminal command in the directory where it is saved:python3 customClass.py